Digital as the cornerstone of the employee experience

 Frequently, there’s a disconnect between how leaders view workplace technology versus what employees think about it.
 Although 90% of C-suite executives believe their company pays attention to their people’s technological needs, just 53% of staff says the same.

 How can you bridge these gaps and create a seamless digital experience that leverages every capability within your technological toolbox?
-As the center of your digital workplace, your intranet software holds the key to creating a single pane of glass experience that will enhance both employee satisfaction and productivity.
+As the center of your digital workplace, your cloud-based intranet software holds the key to creating a single pane of glass experience that will enhance both employee satisfaction and productivity.

 5 ways tech can boost employee experience